sreitich/sreitich.github.io/_posts/2025-05-07-gas-communicating-client-info.markdown

 However, this is more of a hack than a solution; there's a lot of ways this setup could break.
 For example, if we had _any_ kind of knockback system in our game (a lot of multiplayer games do), this setup won't work, since the player's acceleration will instead be `InputVector + CurrentKnockback`.

-Even we _could_ guarantee that our acceleration always matched our input vector, this solution—using the server's value—would still be suboptimal, since the server's version of a client-driven value won't be as accurate (as explained at the start of this post).
+Even we _could_ guarantee that our acceleration always matched our input vector, this solution—using the server's value—would still be suboptimal, since the server's version of a client-driven value won't be as accurate (as explained earlier in this post).

 ## Conclusion

 Gameplay abilities hook into Unreal's replication system, so this setup works for _any_ data that can be replicated.
 For example, in the _Lyra_ project, Epic uses this exact script to replicate which animation montage asset should be used for their "Dash" ability.

 Lastly, I want to note that this script is a great way to mitigate latency issues when using client-driven values in abilities.
-For example, if you have an ability that moves the player in the direction they're looking, you'll likely get a lot of rubber-banding.
+For example, if you have an ability that moves the player in the direction they're looking, you'll get a lot of rubber-banding at higher latencies.
 The player's `ControlRotation` is known on the server, so the traditional "predict with the client's value, use the server's value" ability script will work.
-But, because of the latency to the server that I explained earlier, the server's `ControlRotation` won't match the client's, resulting in rubber-banding when the client uses its own value in its prediction.
+But, because of the latency to the server that I explained earlier, the server's `ControlRotation` may not match the client's, resulting in rubber-banding when the client uses its own value in its prediction.
 Sending the client's `ControlRotation` to the server instead will mitigate this issue and prevent rubber-banding.

-We typically frown upon "trusting" a client's data.
-If we were using their aim direction to, for example, fire a weapon, we usually _would_ want to use the server's value.
-This mitigates cheating and, importantly, doesn't cause any hugely noticeable synchronization issues, like rubber-banding, since we're just correcting the direction of a line trace, rather than moving the player back in time.
-But when we're simply choosing the direction in which an ability should move the player, we're more concerned with making the ability responsive and accurate for the player than preventing cheating.
-But, whether you use the server's value or the client's value is ultimately up to the situation, your goals, and your constraints.